-Selfie-culture: A Narcissist Obsession or a Generational Crisis of Self-worth?
+Selfie culture: A Narcissist Obsession or a Crisis?

 I would like to make it clear that, for the purpose of this article, I am defining ‘the selfie’ as an image taken through a mobile phone front-camera, of an individual or a group of people which is then shared on social media.